jgm/cmark-hs/README.md

 This package provides Haskell bindings for [libcmark], the reference parser for [CommonMark], a fully specified variant of Markdown.
-It includes sources for [libcmark] (version 0.20.0, implementing version 0.20 of the spec) and does not require prior installation of the C library.
+It includes sources for [libcmark] (version 0.21.0, implementing version 0.21 of the spec) and does not require prior installation of the C library.

 cmark provides the following advantages over existing Markdown libraries for Haskell:

-  - **Speed:**  Conversion speed is on par with the [sundown] library.
-    We were unable to measure precisely against [sundown], which raised a malloc error when compiled into our benchmark suite.
-    Relative to other implementations: cmark was 82 times faster than [cheapskate], 59 times faster than [markdown], 105 times faster than [pandoc], and 2.8 times faster than [discount].
+  - **Speed:** cmark can render a Markdown version of *War and Peace* in the blink of an eye.
+Conversion speed is on par with the [sundown] library, though we were unable to benchmark precisely, because [sundown] raised a malloc error when compiled into our benchmark suite.
+Relative to other Haskell Markdown libraries: cmark was 82 times faster than [cheapskate], 59 times faster than [markdown], 105 times faster than [pandoc], and 3 times faster than [discount].

   - **Memory footprint:**  Memory footprint is on par with [sundown].
     On one sample, the library uses a fourth the memory that [markdown]